 Sports fans are very vocal and highly opinionated about anything related to their team; the badge, of course, was no exception.
 Thorough research, professional craftsmanship and business acumen paid off, though: the badge was ‘love at first sight’ for a great majority, as expressed in the fan comments below:

+—City Soccer“Once the badge came out, I was struck by the interlocking NYC.
 It felt timeless to me—bigger than just a soccer team.
-In my opinion, it will become as synonymous with NY soccer as the interlocking NY of the Yankees is to baseball in the city and the US.
+In my opinion, it will become as synonymous with NY soccer as the interlocking NY of the Yankees is to baseball in the city and the US.”